- Protected under the Federal Migratory Bird Treaty Act.

 Raptor Identification and Conservation

 As the Commonwealth's wildlife agency, the Virginia Department of Game and Inland Fisheries played a lead role in the restoration and management of peregrines in the state.
 Beginning in 1978 on the Eastern Shore, state biologists used a method known as "hacking" to re-introduce peregrines.
 This process involves placing 3-6 month-old chicks into a protective box at a release site.
 Food is provided daily, but interactions with humans are kept to an absolute minimum.
 Ten to 15 days later, when the young falcons are able to fly, the box is opened and the birds released.
 Food is provided until the birds are able to hunt successfully.
 There are now 17 known breeding pairs in the Hampton Roads and Eastern Shore and another pair has successfully nested in downtown Richmond.
-Visit the falcon section of our website for more information about peregrines and our FalconTrak program, which allows biologists to track peregrine movement and migration through satellite technology.
+Visit the falcon section of our website for more information.
 Peregrines were taken off the federal endangered species list in 1999, but are still protected as a State Threatened species in Virginia.

 The great majority of Virginia’s ospreys are migratory, arriving from their winter haunts in March and April, and then departing in August and September.
 Males typically arrive on their breeding territories one to two weeks before females, with mating activity commencing immediately after arrival of the female.
 Eggs are typically laid in April and are incubated by the female for 35-37 days.
 The young remain in the nest for approximately 8 weeks after hatching.
 Most young are capable of sustained flight by late June or early July; yet, after fledging from the nest, the young remain dependent on the parents for up to 2 months.
 The Virginia Department of Game and Inland Fisheries (VDGIF) and the U.S. Fish and Wildlife Service (USFWS), exercise state and federal authority over conservation and management of osprey.
 The VDGIF, in consultation with USFWS and with the Virginia Wildlife Services office of the U.S. Department of Agriculture (USDA/WS), has developed guidance to ensure that problematic osprey nests are managed in a consistent and lawful manner in Virginia.